Maha-Aljuaid/Maha-Aljuaid/README.md

 Here are some ideas to get you started:

--:mortar_board: I graduated from Taif University with GPA 3.14/4.00.
+- :mortar_board: I graduated from Taif University with GPA 3.14/4.00.
--:sparkles: I’m currently training 2021 summer on @Smart-Methods.
+- :sparkles: I’m currently training 2021 summer on @Smart-Methods.
--:books: I learning @HTML, @CSS, @Python.
+- :books: I learning @HTML, @CSS, @Python.
 - 💬 If ask me anything you can reach me in [Linkedin](https://www.linkedin.com/in/maha-aljuaid/),[Email](mahaaljuaid96@gmail.com)
 - ⚡ Fun fact:I'm afraid of the dark.
 -->